Austerity snuffs out Ryanair's profit growth run

 "If we were guiding a blue sky scenario with rising fares into next winter, we would be nuts," he said.

-The airline confirmed it would pay out 483 million euros (390.8 million pounds) to shareholders in just its second dividend payout since floating in 1997.
+The airline confirmed it would pay out 483 million euros to shareholders in just its second dividend payout since floating in 1997.
 Its share price was down 4.32 percent at 0848 GMT compared to a flat Irish market .ISEQ.

 Net profit reached 503 million euros for the year to March, up 25 percent on the previous year, compared with a forecast of 491 million by analysts polled by Thomson Reuters I/B/E/S.